vasfvitor/go-url-shrtnr-but-only-poc/README.md

 Hands-On RESTful Web Services with Go - Reader's challenge – an API for URL shortening

 # Task

-Under the hood, the following things happen in a URL shortening service:
+1. Under the hood, the following things happen in a URL shortening service:
-Take the original URL1.
+Take the original URL

-Apply BASE62 encoding on it; it generates a Shortened URL2.
+2. Apply BASE62 encoding on it; it generates a Shortened URL

-Store that URL in the database.
-Map it to the original URL ([shortened_url:3. original_url])
+3. Store that URL in the database.
+Map it to the original URL ([shortened_url:original_url])

-Whenever a request comes to the shortened URL, just do an HTTP redirect to the4. original URL
+4. Whenever a request comes to the shortened URL, just do an HTTP redirect to the original URL

 Node: You can use a dummy JSON file/Go map to store the URL for now instead of a database.

 # Endpoints